allanwillms/linenvelope/README.md

 LINENVELOPE is software for bounding time series data with a piecewise linear band.

-NOTE: TASLE is an algorithm for the same purpose which is an improvement over LINENVELOPE.
+<strong>NOTE: TASLE is an algorithm for the same purpose which is an improvement over LINENVELOPE.</strong>

 Copyright 2008 Allan Willms.